 You won’t be able to benefit from the trust yourself (unless the trust agreement says you can).

-For example, if the trust is set up to benefit a number of young children, then you and any other trustees can use it for anything you agree is good for any one of the children, like paying for a school trip.
+For example, if the trust is set up to benefit a number of young children, you and any other trustees can use it for anything you agree is for the benefit of any one of the children, like paying for a school trip.

 Trustees and tax

-- Income Tax
+- Income Tax.

-- Capital Gains Tax
+- Capital Gains Tax.